Which is the most beautiful city in Bavaria?

 - Accommodation in Ochsenfurt*

-- Take your time for a glass of wine in one of the wine bars.
+- Take time for a glass of wine in one of the wine bars.

 Marktbreit - one of the beautiful small towns in Bavaria

-Markbreit is five kilometers up the Main.
-The place only received its city rights in 1819.
-Don't miss the painter's corner in Bachgasse.
-The view over the Breitbach, on the banks of which there are half-timbered houses, to the Maintor still inspires visitors today.
-Worth seeing are the town hall, the town houses and the Hotel Löwen.
-This is one of the oldest inns in Bavaria.
-You can stop off at the end of your walk in the Renaissance castle from 1580.
+Don't miss the Painters' Corner in Bachgasse.
+The view across the Breitbach, with its half-timbered houses lining its banks, all the way to the Main Gate still captivates visitors today.
+Worth seeing are the town hall, the town houses, and the Hotel Löwen, considered one of the oldest inns in Bavaria.
+You can round off your walk with a stop at the Renaissance castle, dating back to 1580.

 Market wide tips